MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-access-contacts-as-a-delegate-by-using-ews-in-exchange.md

 }
 ```

-After the **ResolveNames** method call returns a response with an ID, you can [get, update or delete the contact](#bk_getewsma) using the ID and [implicit access](delegate-access-and-ews-in-exchange.md#bk_implicit) - and you do not need to specify the mailbox owner's SMTP address.
+After the **ResolveNames** method call returns a response with an ID, you can [get, update or delete the contact](#bk_getewsma) using the ID and [implicit access](delegate-access-and-ews-in-exchange.md#bk_implicit)&mdash;and you do not need to specify the mailbox owner's SMTP address.

+<a name="bk_resolveews"> </a>

 ## Resolve a contact as a delegate by using EWS
-<a name="bk_resolveews"> </a>

 EWS enables you to use the service object for the delegate user to resolve partial names in the mailbox owner's Contacts folder.
 This example shows how to use the [ResolveNames](http://msdn.microsoft.com/library/6b4eb4b3-9ad6-4804-a09f-7e20cfea4dbb%28Office.15%29.aspx) operation to find meetings in the mailbox owner's Contacts folder that contain the word "johnson".